 Mole Control Is An Important Part Of Your Pest Plan

 Moles create tunnels to travel and to feed.
 Their main diet is worms and grubs.
 They scrape away the dirt from underneath the plants and grass and the plants and grass die.
 Sleeping and eating in four-hour shifts allows them to cause much damage to your lawn in a short time.

 Although these pesky critters prefer to work alone, there is evidence that Eastern moles do not hibernate and are active all year.
 This means the Eastern mole can continue to damage your yard until the winter frost freezes the ground.

 Research shows that some mole tunnels are communal highways and may be used by several moles.
-Also, others small animals may use the tunnels created by moles, voles, rats, mice or other pests.
+Also, other small animals may use the tunnels created by moles, voles, rats, mice or other pests.

 Contact The Mole Patrol today to set up a free inspection to check for mole activity in your lawn!

 The Eastern Mole

 Moles are small subterranean mammals of the scientific order, Insectivora, meaning their diet consists mainly of insects.
 The Eastern Mole is the most commonly found mole species in the state of Virginia.
 At approximately four to eight inches long, these moles have short, powerful forefeet and broad outward-turned palms.